kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ### How much revenue does Google/Alphabet generate in different geographical regions

-If we segment Google's revenue by geographical region based on customers addresses, this is how it will look like.
+If we segment Google's revenue by geographic regions based on customers addresses, this is how it will look like:

 |(in billions $)         | 2016     | 2017    | 2018     | 2018 % Growth|
 |-----------------------|------:|------:|------:|------:|